OWASP/owasp-summit-2017/Outcomes/Threat-Model/Threat-Model-Owasp-Pages.md

 4.1 - Leverage a threat library and correlate to business impacting use cases 4.2 - Develop an attack tree that has attack patterns affecting application components
-4.2.2 - Leverage an attack library like CAPEC to correlate common attack patterns to the application threat model 4.3 - Leverage threat intel from outside sources to substantiate prevalence of threats (e.g. - DFIR report, threat feeds, etc.)
-4.4 - Leverage infrastructure, application, server log info that correlates to attack patterns support threat model
+4.2.2 - Leverage an attack library like CAPEC to correlate common attack patterns to the application threat model 4.3 - Leverage threat intel from outside sources to substantiate prevalence of threats (e.g. - DFIR report, threat feeds) 4.4 - Leverage infrastructure, application, server log info that correlates to attack patterns support threat model

 5. Vulnerability/ Weakness Identification
 5.1 - Correlate scan (SAST, DAST, Vuln, etc) data to identify presence of weaknesses associated with application components 5.2 - Map Weaknesses to affected components and update attack tree component nodes with associated weaknesses 5.2.2 - Leverage CWEs to use a weakness library
-5.3 - Identify Design Flaws in the Application Architecture (e.g. - poor key management, poor logging, implicit trusts, etc.)
+5.3 - Identify Design Flaws in the Application Architecture (e.g. - poor key management, poor logging, implicit trusts)

 6. Attack Modeling
 6.1 Update attack tree to include Threat -> Component -> Weakness -> Attack Patterns